Medical School Interviews

 Whenever possible, incorporate these strengths into your answers.
 Also be prepared to discuss your weaknesses.
 Most applicants naively think that they don't have any shortcomings and are blindsided by these questions.
 Although it's difficult to talk about possible deficiencies, your job at the interview is to recognize questionable points in your background and to discuss them confidently and directly.

-possible about the particular medical school and its program.
-The more
+as much as possible about the particular medical school and its program.

 and ask intelligent ones yourself.
 Be ready for the inevitable questions